awnali/React-Node-ES6-Webpack4-Boilerplate/README.md

 # React-Node-ES6-Webpack4-Boilerplate
-Kickstarter project for Client in ReactJS and server in NodeJs with ES6, Babel7 and webPack4 support.
+Kickstarter project for ReactJS Client in and NodeJs server with ES6, Babel7 and WebPack4 support.